Erin Davis: Charity work

 Davis has participated in numerous charitable causes.
 For several years she was one of the co-hosts on the Easter Seals Telethon on CBC television.
 She is also very active with the Canadian Breast Cancer Foundation and has also worked for Sheena’s Place and the Children's Wish Foundation of Canada, for which she raised over $160,000 in the summer of 1998, simply by shaving her head.
 Davis has been saluted by Rotary International (Paul Harris Fellowship), the Empire Club, Variety Club and Toastmasters International for her public service work.
 In 2008, she established the Erin Davis Women in Media Award at her alma mater, Loyalist College.

 Honours and awards

 For all of her work in the Toronto media, as well as her public speaking and charity work, Davis has been honoured by many different public organizations.
 In 2020, Erin is to be inducted into the Canadian Broadcasting Hall of Fame.
 In 2002, she was named Chatelaine Woman Of Influence.
 In 2006 she was awarded the title of Woman of the Year for the Greater Toronto Area after a public survey by the Consumers Choice Award.
 Later that same year, she also acted as Grand Marshal of the 2006 Toronto St. Patrick's Day Parade.
 And more recently, she has received the Paul Harris fellowship, a Rotary honour recognizing the highest public service.

+Podcasting

+Erin now hosts three popular podcasts.
+Drift With Erin Davis is a collection of original sleep stories she writes and narrates.
+She cohosts Gracefully & Frankly with friend and fellow former Toronto radio personality Lisa Brandt.
+And Erin hosts the Real Time podcast for CREA, the Canadian Real Estate Association.